k8ssandra/k8ssandra/docs/content/en/release-notes/_index.md

 ---
-title: "K8ssandra release notes"
+title: "K8ssandra project release notes"
 linkTitle: "Release notes"
 weight: 2
-description: Release notes for the open-source K8ssandra community project.
+description: "Release notes for the open-source K8ssandra project."
 ---

 K8ssandra provides a production-ready platform for running Apache Cassandra&reg; on Kubernetes.
 This includes automation for operational tasks such as repairs, backup and restores, and monitoring.
 Also deployed is Stargate, an open source data gateway that lets you interact programmatically with your Kubernetes-hosted Cassandra resources via a well-defined API.

-**Latest release:** K8ssandra 1.4.0
+**Latest release:** K8ssandra 1.4.1

-Release date: 19-November-2021
+Release date: 02-December-2021

 {{% alert title="Note" color="success" %}}
 **K8ssandra 1.4.0** implements a number of changes, enhancements, and bug fixes.
 This topic summarizes the key revisions in 1.4.0 and prior 1.x releases, provides links to the associated issues in our GitHub repo, and contains important upgrade considerations.